I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 What to Wear

-- Low waist jeans look awesome on a straight shape, it adds the illusion of having slight subtle curves without being too overpowering for your small frame.
+- Low waisted jeans look awesome on a straight shape.
+They add the illusion of having slight subtle curves without being too overpowering for your small frame.

 - Regular-fit skinny jeans look awesome as well, anything that hugs and fits gives the illusion of added curves.

-All jeans are not created equally, a good pair of jeans can last for years.
-Some great brands I recommend you try out for yourself are Lee's, Seven 7 For all Mankind, and Level Eight.
+All jeans are not created equally but everyone can look great in the right pair.
+A good pair of jeans can last for many years and be just as enjoyable to wear as sweatpants.
+Some great brands I recommend you try out for yourself are Lee's, Seven 7 For all Mankind, Level Eight and Levi's of course.

 All body types are beautiful, but make sure to pick the right fitting jeans for your body type, enhance the positive's and be comfortable.